nicoverbruggen/phpmon/README.md

 ### Loading info about PHP in the background

-This utility runs `php-config --version'` in the background periodically.
+This utility runs `php-config --version` in the background periodically.
 It also checks your `.ini` files for extensions and loads more information about your limits (memory limit, POST limit, upload limit).

 In order to save power, this only happens once every 60 seconds.